 Credit Karma Tax isn’t a bad deal for a completely free tax service.
 Just keep in mind there are a few kinks to work out, and it might not be a smooth process.

 Tax season has a way of sneaking up on you, and it’ll help if you get familiar with the best tax programs now instead of waiting until the last minute.
-Of course, with so many options to choose from, it’s tough to know which is right for you.
+But with so many to choose from, it’s tough to know which is right for you.

 On the other hand, if you’d like the option to switch to hiring a tax professional if the DIY approach gets too overwhelming, H&R Block or Liberty Tax are both excellent options to consider.
-Whichever software you ultimately choose, you really can’t go wrong with any of the programs we’ve listed here.
+And whichever software you choose, you can’t go wrong with one of these nine best tax programs.

 Have you used any of these tax programs?
 Which is your favorite?
 Let us know in the comments!